akinofftz/progit/de/04-git-server/01-chapter4.markdown

 Das Projekt `iphone_projekt` wird automatisch in GitWeb angezeigt, sobald Du die Änderungen eingecheckt und auf den Server gepusht hast.

 <!--## Hosted Git ##-->
-## Git Hosting ##
+## Git-Hosting ##

 <!--If you don’t want to go through all of the work involved in setting up your own Git server, you have several options for hosting your Git projects on an external dedicated hosting site.
 Doing so offers a number of advantages: a hosting site is generally quick to set up and easy to start projects on, and no server maintenance or monitoring is involved.
 Even if you set up and run your own server internally, you may still want to use a public hosting site for your open source code — it’s generally easier for the open source community to find and help you with.-->

-Wenn Du Dir die ganze Arbeit sparen willst, die beim Einrichten eines eigenen Git Servers so anfällt, kannst Du auch einen der vielen Hosting-Anbieter benutzen, um Deine Git Projekte zu verwalten.
+Wenn Du Dir die ganze Arbeit sparen willst, die beim Einrichten eines eigenen Git-Servers so anfällt, kannst Du auch einen der vielen Hosting-Anbieter benutzen, um Deine Git-Projekte zu verwalten.
 Wenn Du Dich für diese Option entscheidest, hat das gewisse Vorteile: Die Konfiguration bei den Hosting-Anbietern ist meist sehr schnell durchgeführt und Du kannst sofort mit Deinen Projekten loslegen.
 Zusätzlich ersparst Du Dir die Wartung und Überwachung Deines eigenen Servers.
-Auch wenn Du für Deine privaten oder firmeninternen Projekte einen eigenen Server betreibst, sind solche Hosting-Anbieter nützlich, da Du diese dann für Deine Open-Source Projekte verwenden kannst.
-Dadurch wirst Du innerhalb der Open-Source Community leichter gefunden und es ist einfacher Dir bei Deinen Projekten zu helfen.
+Auch wenn Du für Deine privaten oder firmeninternen Projekte einen eigenen Server betreibst, sind solche Hosting-Anbieter nützlich, da Du diese dann für Deine Open-Source-Projekte verwenden kannst.
+Dadurch wirst Du innerhalb der Open-Source-Community leichter gefunden und es ist einfacher Dir bei Deinen Projekten zu helfen.

 <!--These days, you have a huge number of hosting options to choose from, each with different advantages and disadvantages.
 To see an up-to-date list, check out the following page:-->